skoshx/deno-lsp-errors-vanish-bug/README.md

-## "Deno LSP errors vanish suddently"
+## "Deno LSP breaks by creating / deleting a file"

 **To reproduce:**